Skip to main content

 (b) In contrast, assume the same facts as in the previous example.
 The intercompany sales between corporation A and corporation B or between or among any other members of the operator's consolidated elected taxpayer group are not aggregated with other purchases from outside suppliers to meet the five hundred million dollar threshold.

-(2) The operator of such warehouse, a facility similar to a warehouse, or a refining facility must have had more than fifty per cent of the cost of the qualified property shipped to a situs outside this state under the provisions of division (E) of section 5751.033 of the Revised Code during the qualifying period.
-Any qualified property shipped from a qualified distribution center to a destination within this state is received in this state, even if the qualified property is subsequently shipped outside this state.
+(2) The operator of such warehouse, a facility similar to a warehouse, or a refining facility had more than fifty per cent of the cost of the qualified property shipped to a situs outside Ohio under the provisions of division (E) of section 5751.033 of the Revised Code during the qualifying period.
+Any qualified property shipped from a qualified distribution center to a destination within Ohio is received in Ohio, even if the qualified property is subsequently shipped outside Ohio.

-(C) If the warehouse, facility similar to a warehouse, or refining facility meets both requirements, the operator of such location must make an application to the tax commissioner and provide its Ohio delivery percentage.
-The Ohio delivery percentage equals the percentage of the cost of qualified property that is shipped to purchasers located within this state.
-The computation shall be carried out to six decimal places (e.g., 44.5678 per cent).
-If the calculation results in more than four decimal places, the percentage shall be rounded up whenever the fifth decimal place is greater than four.
+(C) If the warehouse, facility similar to a warehouse, or refining facility meets both conditions, the operator of such location may make an application to the tax commissioner and provide its Ohio delivery percentage.
+The Ohio delivery percentage equals the percentage of the cost of qualified property that is shipped to purchasers located within Ohio.
+The computation will be carried out to six decimal places (e.g., 0.445678 or 44.5678 per cent), and rounded up whenever the seventh decimal place is greater than four.
 "Purchasers" of this property may be either members of the same consolidated elected taxpayer group or non-members of the group.
-The cost basis used for calculating the Ohio delivery percentage must be consistently applied in both the numerator and denominator and must be supported by the taxpayer's records as they existed during the qualifying period.
+The cost basis used for calculating the Ohio delivery percentage must be consistently applied in both the numerator and denominator and be supported by the taxpayer's records as they existed during the qualifying period.

-(D) On the operator's application, the calculations provided to establish compliance with the requirements identified in this paragraph and paragraph (B) of this rule must be certified by a certified public accountant in a format approved by the commissioner.
-Such certification must be attached to the operator's application.
+(D) On the operator's application, the calculations provided to establish compliance with the conditions identified in this paragraph and paragraph (B) of this rule will be certified by a certified public accountant in a format approved by the commissioner.
+Such certification will be attached to the operator's application.

 (E) In the event an agency relationship exists such that a broker, for example, works with a supplier to sell to a distribution center, only the principal (the supplier) is entitled to take the partial exclusion from its gross receipts pursuant to division (F)(2)(z) of section 5751.01 of the Revised Code.
 The broker may be entitled to exclude the portion of the gross receipts it passes on to the principal/supplier as an agent under division (F)(2)(l) of section 5751.01 of the Revised Code.
 However, the person receiving the commission or fee could not apply the Ohio delivery percentage to its commission or fee in order to further reduce its commercial activity tax liability because such person is providing a service and the amount retained is not attributable to qualified property.